 • strict sign-in and sign-out procedures

-• adopt the emergency procedures of the school hosting a particular program
+• adopt the emergency procedures of the campus hosting a particular program

 • buddy system